rhaymisonbetini/Python-Block-chain/README.md

 ```
 <br/>

 All right.
-You will receive a message telling you which block your transaction will be added to once it is mined.
+You will receive a message telling you which block your transaction will be added to once it is mined. <br/>

+# Routes:
+[GET] get_chain: Route returns status 200 with entire blockchain chain up to last block mined

+[GET] is_valid: Check blockchain chain integrity

+[GET] replace_chain: Route that scans with others
+checking block updates in the block chain chain for
+updating and validation of chains and new blocks